Complaints about customer service seem all-to-normal in today's

 officials in charge either can't be reached, or will not

-return calls and letters, even registered letters, are ignored.
+return calls and letters.
+Even registered letters (which were recommended) are ignored.

 When there are problems with the lengthy forms required to make